 Inclusive & Socially Conscious Filmmaking Lab

-The FilmNorth Inclusive and Socially Conscious Filmmaking Lab is a free six-week pilot online program designed to help filmmakers in any stage of their career practice greater inclusive and socially responsible filmmaking and become leaders of change in our field.
+Now in its second iteration, the FilmNorth Inclusive and Socially Conscious Filmmaking Lab is a free virtual six-week course designed to help filmmakers in any stage of their career practice greater inclusive and socially responsible filmmaking and become leaders of change in our field.

 Whether you’re a director, cinematographer, PA, or anyone else involved in the filmmaking process, we have the individual capacity to change how films and media are made.
 The FilmNorth Inclusive and Socially Conscious Filmmaking Lab seeks to empower each participant to be a greater force for change.

-- 16 participants are selected for each session from a free, open call.
+- 10 participants are selected from a free, open call.

-- The application and lab participation are free of charge.
+- Both the Lab and application are free of charge.

 - All filmmaking practices are encouraged to apply (narrative, documentary, animation, etc.).